-- Monitoring blood glucose: This is crucial to ensure the person meets their targets and makes any necessary changes.
+- Monitoring blood glucose: This is crucial to ensure a person meets their targets and makes any necessary changes.

 - Following the treatment plan: This includes the use of medications and lifestyle therapies.

-- Tracking progress: This is useful for self-motivation, for monitoring changes, and for identifying which strategies work for an individual.
+- Tracking progress: This is useful for self-motivation, monitoring changes, and identifying which strategies work for a person.